67058 - Sanskrit Language 2 B

 Readings/Bibliography

-- C. Della Casa, Corso di sanscrito, Milano, Unicopli, 2021.
+• Della Casa, C., Corso di sanscrito, Milano, Unicopli, 2021.

-- Speijer, J. S., Sanskrit syntax.
-Leiden 1886 (e varie ristampe).
+• Speijer, J. S., Sanskrit syntax.
+Leiden 1886.

-- Tubb, G. A., E. R. Boose, Scholastic Sanskrit: a handbook for students, New York: American Institute of Buddhist Studies, 2007.
+• Tubb, G. A., E. R. Boose, Scholastic Sanskrit: a handbook for students, New York: American Institute of Buddhist Studies, 2007.

 Non-attending students must contact the lecturer to agree on the list of texts to be studied (which may differ from that for attending students), to receive the relevant critical bibliography for further reading, and to agree on the methods of collaboration, study, and exam preparation.
-The reference texts (grammar and dictionary) are the same as those indicated for attending students.
+The reference texts are the same as those indicated for attending students.

+A note for all students.
 This course requires a good knowledge of Sanskrit grammar and the Devanagari script.
-Students who do not have this knowledge are invited to review the content of the Sanskrit I course.
+Students who do nothave this knowledge are invited to review the content of the Sanskrit I course.
 Alternatively, an in-depth study of M. Coulson, Sanskrit: An Introduction to the Classical Language, Sevenoaks: Hodder and Stoughton, 1976 (various re-editions), including all exercises, is highly recommended.

 Teaching methods